renebarto/baremetal/doc/hardware-overview.md

 ## Odroid N2+

-Due the the shortage of Raspberry Pi during the Covid period, most enthusiasts were looking for good alternatives.
+Due to the shortage of Raspberry Pi during the Covid period, most enthusiasts were looking for good alternatives.
 One of these is made by Odroid.
 The Odroid N2+ features a 4 + 2 Core Arm processor, and RTC (which was missing on Raspberry Pi until version 5), IR received, power switch, but is lacking Wifi and Bluetooth capabilities.
-In constrast with Raspberry Pi, Odroid is larger, but has a heat sink.
+In constrast with Raspberry Pi, Odroid is larger, but has a very good heat sink.

 ![Top view](images/Odroid-N2+-top.jpg)
 __Raspberry Odroid N2+ top view__